 Dr Gavin Robinson: Manuscript Transcription and Data Services

-Last updated: 31 March 2025.
-I am now available for jobs of any size.
-I can always give free advice and estimates to help with project planning and funding applications.
+Last updated: 6 October 2025.
+I am available for jobs of any size.
+I can always give free advice and estimates about manuscript transcription to help with project planning and funding applications.

 Introduction